Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ODYSSEY uses a **centralized JavaScript library** for all web automation functionality.
 This approach provides:

-- **Clean Separation**: JavaScript code is completely separated from Swift code
+- **Clean Separation**: JavaScript code is completely separated from Swift code.
-- **Maintainability**: All JavaScript functions in one location
+- **Maintainability**: All JavaScript functions in one location.
-- **Reusability**: Reusable functions across all services
+- **Reusability**: Reusable functions across all services.
-- **Consistency**: Standardized error handling and logging patterns
+- **Consistency**: Standardized error handling and logging patterns.
-- **Debugging**: Easier to debug JavaScript issues in one centralized location
+- **Debugging**: Easier to debug JavaScript issues in one centralized location.

 ### Modular design principles